 - Neutralized enterotoxins and stimulating the immune system

 “What this means is good bacteria populate quickly, not allowing bad bacteria to grow and take over,” says Olson.
-“If the right probiotic is chosen, the microflora will remain stable while lowering the risk of intestinal pathogens becoming a problem.”
+“If you live in California and need the solar panel, then visit http://www.actionsolar.net and pick out the right.”

 4. When should probiotics be offered?